tnipen/tnipen.github.io/_posts/2020-05-22-titanlib-gridpp.markdown

 pip3 install gridpp
 {% endhighlight %}

-Next, [download](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/obs.nc) the observations file.
+You will also need two test files, an [observation file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/obs.nc) and a [gridded background file](https://thredds.met.no//thredds/fileServer/metusers/thomasn/gridpp/analysis.nc), which is a single timestep from an NWP ensemble run.

-# Quality control
+# Quality control of observations

 The first step is to remove faulty observations.
 We will use the titan library for this.
 We will use the spatial consistency test.